almin/almin/docs/tips/nesting-usecase.md

 });
 context.useCase(parentUseCase).execute().then(() => {
   /*
-These UseCases executed following order:
+These UseCases are executed following order:

 - ParentUseCase: will execute
 - ChildUseCase:  will execute